Rain alarm project

 • Resistor (1kΩ or 10kΩ)

-• Rain sensor plate (two metal strips or a rain sensor module)
+• Rain sensor plate (two metal strips or a rain sensing module)

 • Connecting wires